Why Do You Suddenly Get Razor Burn While Traveling?

 In these conditions, your skin becomes more vulnerable to shaving irritation.

-3. UV Exposure Weakens the Skin
+3. UV Exposure Can Weaken the Skin Barrier

 In areas with strong sunlight, your skin may already be stressed: